sin-ack/rules_apt/docs/packages_yaml.md

 # `packages.yaml`

-This file is used to define which packages to make available in your `WORKSPACE` and finely control, among other things, dependency-resolution.
+This file is used to define which packages to make available in your workspace and finely control, among other things, dependency-resolution.

 ## `distros`